-P90X is an extreme workout routine, spearheaded by fitness celebrity Tony Horton, and used throughout the world to burn fat and build muscle tone.
-The system is primarily made up of 12 DVD workouts ranging from 60 to 90 minutes, which are performed five to seven days a week depending on the schedule you choose.
+Spearheaded by fitness celebrity Tony Horton, P90X is an extreme workout routine aimed at burning fat and building muscle.
+The system incudes 12 DVD workouts ranging from 60 to 90 minutes, which are performed five to seven days a week depending on the schedule you choose.

-Foods to Consider
+Foods to Consider on Your Own

 If the meal plan for P90X seems too intense or is full of meals that you don't like, you can take the basic concepts and create your own meal plan.
 However, when doing this, it's important to choose a wide range of foods that meet each of the different macronutrient needs your body requires.

 Protein is an essential macronutrients on the P90X system due to the sheer amount of work your muscles perform during the program.
 You need protein to heal damaged muscle tissue and build up the strength of muscle fibers.
 Choose lean proteins like poultry or fish, as well as plant-based proteins like soy.

 Carbohydrates are also essential as they provide your body's main source of energy.
 Choose complex carbohydrates that are packed with fiber and vitamins, such as whole grains, fruits and vegetables.

 Fats are also important for cell health and to help your body absorb certain vitamins.
 Choose foods higher in unsaturated fats like olive oil, and avoid foods with saturated fat, such as fatty meats, or trans fats, which are in many processed foods.